COVID-19 testing: Antigen tests

 An antigen is the part of a pathogen that elicits an immune response.
 Antigen tests look for antigen proteins from the viral surface.
 In the case of a coronavirus, these are usually proteins from the surface spikes.
-SARS-CoV-2 antigens can be detected before onset of COVID-19 symptoms (as soon as SARS-CoV-2 virus particles) with more rapid test results, but with less sensitivity than PCR tests for the virus.
+SARS-CoV-2 antigens can be detected before onset of COVID-19 symptoms (as soon as sufficient SARS-CoV-2 virus particles are present) with more rapid test results, but with less sensitivity than PCR tests for the virus.

 COVID-19 rapid antigen tests are lateral flow immunoassays that detect the presence of a specific viral antigen, which indicates current viral infection.
 Antigen tests produce results quickly (within approximately 15–30 minutes), and most can be used at the point-of-care or as self-tests.
 Self-tests are rapid tests that can be taken at home or anywhere, are easy to use, and produce rapid results.
 Antigen tests can be performed on nasopharyngeal, nasal swab, or saliva specimens.

 Antigen tests that can identify SARS-CoV-2 offer a faster and less expensive method to test for the virus.
 Antigen tests are generally less sensitive than real-time reverse transcription polymerase chain reaction (RT-PCR) and other nucleic acid amplification tests (NAATs).

 Antigen tests may be one way to scale up testing to much greater levels.
 Isothermal nucleic acid amplification tests can process only one sample at a time per machine.
 RT-PCR tests are accurate but require too much time, energy and trained personnel to run the tests.
 "There will never be the ability on a [PCR] test to do 300 million tests a day or to test everybody before they go to work or to school," Deborah Birx, head of the White House Coronavirus Task Force, said on 17 April 2020.
 "But there might be with the antigen test."